 This year, The Financial Times has chosen Habitat for Humanity as its season appeal charity partner.
-Each year, FT employees select Charity partners, and readers and corporate partners are encouraged to donate.
 This partnership will also increase awareness of our organisation through editorial coverage of our work.

-In addition, we will offer all Financial Times employees opportunities to volunteer and help build or renovate a house alongside the families who will live there.
-The support of the Financial Times will help shine a spotlight on the global challenge of reducing housing inequality, and unlock new partnerships and supporters for our work, helping us make a difference to tens of thousands of lives around the world.
+We will offer all Financial Times employees opportunities to volunteer in order to help build or renovate a house alongside families that will live there.
+The support of the Financial Times is important because it will help shine a spotlight on the global challenge of reducing housing inequality.
+It will also unlock new partnerships and supporters for our work, helping us make a difference to tens of thousands of lives around the world.

 Telling the story of our charity’s impact